chas-academy/u10-business-idea-my-own/README.md

 Using mongoDB Atlas as the database.

-This project doesnt really have a structer as it's just built to meet the requirements
+This project doesnt really have a flowing theme as it's just built to meet the requirements

 <h3> HOW TO INSTALL AND START </h3>